Table of Contents

 What is an API?

-An API, acronym for application programming interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.
+An API (not be confused with the American Petroleum Institute), acronym for Application Programming Interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.

 Let’s say you want the Twitter app on your smartphone to display the tweets of a specific Twitter user.
 The app would first connect to the internet and send a request to an API on the Twitter server.
 The Twitter server would then retrieve the requested data, convert the data to a readable format, and send a response back to the smartphone Twitter app.
 The app then interprets the data sent from the Twitter server and presents the data to you, the app user, in a human-readable way.